orbisgis/h2gis/docs/dev/ST_Relate.md

 ### Description

 Computes the relation between two Geometries, as described in the SFS specification.
 It can be used in two ways:
-* First, if only two Geometries are given, it returns a `9-character string representation` that refers to the corresponding IntersectionMatrix (DE-9IM).
+* First, if only two Geometries are given, it returns a 9-character string representation that refers to the corresponding IntersectionMatrix (DE-9IM).
-* Secondly, if two Geometries and an `IntersectionMatrix` representation are given, it returns true if the computed IntersectionMatrix representation match with the given one.
+* Secondly, if two Geometries and an 9-character string representation (`iMatrix`) are given, it returns true if the computed `iMatrix` match with the given one.
 If no match, false is returned.

 <div class="note"><p>See <a href="http://en.wikipedia.org/wiki/DE-9IM">here</a> for more information about the DE9-IM.</p></div>